 - from a remote computer (such as your notebook) by SSH port-forwarding

-In order to establish a database connection from your computer to the database server you will create a connection via SSH from your computer to the Beach SSH Gateway ("jump host"), from there a connection via SSH to your Beach instance and from your Beach instance a connection to port 3306 of your database server.
+In order to establish such a tunnel you will create a connection via SSH from your computer to the Beach SSH Gateway ("jump host"), from there a connection via SSH to your Beach instance and from your Beach instance a connection to port 3306 of your database server.
 While that may sound a bit complex, it can usually be done with a single command.
 And it's more secure than exposing the database server to the internet.

 The Universal Port Forward Method